chaos-polymtl/lethe/doc/source/examples/dem/3d-small-scale-rotating-drum/3d-small-scale-rotating-drum.rst

 Results
 ---------

-Here is a video for the rolling regime inside the rotating drum with a rotational velocity of 1 rad/s.
+The following movie displays the rolling regime inside the rotating drum obtained with a rotational velocity of 1 rad/s.

 .. raw:: html

     <iframe width="560" height="315" src="https://www.youtube.com/embed/EQM19wEkEaI" frameborder="0" allowfullscreen></iframe>

-Here is another video for the centrifuging regime inside the rotating drum for a drum rotational velocity of 18 rad/s.
+The following movie displays the centrifuging regime inside the rotating drum for a drum rotational velocity of 18 rad/s.

 .. raw:: html